Learn How to Format a CV and Win the Job You Want

 This is also the section of the CV where you should highlight skills that are mentioned in the job ad.
 These will be the keywords that an ATS and recruiter are looking for.
 Don’t have directly relevant work experience?
 Think about transferable skills.

-Increasingly, recruiters will also look for examples of ‘soft skills’ such as teamwork, communication and empathy, and this section of a CV layout is the place to highlight these.
+Increasingly, recruiters will also look for examples of ‘soft skills’ such as teamwork and communication, and this section of a CV layout is the place to highlight these.

 Don’t include references